leoladifrancesco/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.

+# 2023-11-27
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present potential for users to find new and unexpected ways to break or misuse it.
+It serves as a reminder to always consider the end-user in the development process and to strive for simplicity and clarity in design.